3XAY/3xay.github.io/siteMdFiles/docs/index.md

 * `Programming` - Over 8 years of programming experience in Python, Scratch, and Java.
 * `3D Design` - Over 6 years of CAD and 3D animation experience in Blender.
 * `Teaching` - I run a [YouTube](https://youtube.com/@3XAY) channel dedicated to teaching about technology.
-* `Servers` - I manage a Homelab consisting of one laptop.
+* `Servers` - I manage a Homelab consisting of one laptop (Update: It died 🙁).

 ***

 ## What I'm Working On

-    Pixeldust - Assembling + coding a custom designed lightbox

-	The Summer of Making by Hack Club

-	Bike Build - Rebuilding a bike from the 90s

-	Gemini - A YSWS program by Hack Club to make Android apps
+	HackPHS - Editing the video

+    Pixeldust - Writing the article for the YSWS

+	Raspberry Pi Zero 2W Server Rack Build - 3 nodes, 1 master